WeeXnes/DepotDownloaderLib/README.md

 ```
 This can be used to for example get the 2FA code from a UserInput inside the GUI of your app

+<h1>How to use DepotDownloaderLib with a GUI (WPF specifically)</h1>
+In my Repo <a href="https://github.com/WeeXnes/DepotDownloaderGuiExample">WeeXnes/DepotDownloaderGuiExample</a> you can see how to use this library with a GUI(WPF)

 <h3>Supported Argument Types:</h3>

 ```cs